-After the scandalous demolition in Savamala in April 2016, NDVBGD organized several protests with up to 20000 participants at one point (?).
-Not only that these actions made this flawed fast-lane approach to investors internationally visible (?; ?), but also these manifestations of civil disobedience made local population less afraid to protest and express their concerns for public interest and public good (Interview X).
+After the scandalous demolition in Savamala in April 2016, NDVBGD organized several protests with up to 20,000 participants at one point (?).
+Not only did these actions make this flawed fast-lane approach to investors internationally visible (?; ?), but these manifestations of civil disobedience also made the local population less afraid to protest and express their concerns for the public interest and public good (Interview X).
 The slogan ”Whose city?
-Our city” (?), even though a political phrase, express the rise of conscious- ness about civic rights and the capacity to understand the importance of participation and transparency in urban management after the decades long citizen apathy and authoritarian governance model.
+Our city” (?), even though a political phrase, expresses the rise of consciousness about civic rights and the capacity to understand the importance of participation and transparency in urban management after the decades long citizen apathy and authoritarian governance model.

-According to the herein presented state of the affairs, it is obvious that social potentials are highly variable and easily shifted from positive ability for transformation into a retrograde and dangerous urban conflicts.
-Yet, if any, they are essential force for trans- forming the negative effects of conventional urbanisation model, accelerating globalization influences, neoliberal trends and unsuitable urban patterns into a contextually appropriate developmental impetus.
+According to the herein presented state of the affairs, it is obvious that social potentials are highly variable and easily shifted from the positive ability for transformation into a retrograde and dangerous urban conflicts.
+Yet, if anything, they are an essential force for transforming the negative effects of the conventional urbanisation model, accelerating globalization influences, neoliberal trends and unsuitable urban patterns into a contextually appropriate developmental impetus.

 The Assembly of Relations

-Based on the convergence of urban agency toward the contextual presented above, several issues seem to be stumbling blocks throughout all the layers of urban decision making (Questionnaire X):
+Based on the convergence of urban agency toward the context presented above, several issues seem to be stumbling blocks throughout all the layers of urban decision-making (Questionnaire X):

 the lack of transparency;